Coconut Cardamom Lime Cake

 It is the kind of cake that you’ll feel like munching on all day long.
 I may or may not have done that after I made it myself.

 The basic recipe for today’s coconut tea cake comes from one of my favorite cookbooks, Dorie Greenspan’s Baking: From My Home to Yours.

 Instead of using milk as the primary liquid, this cake uses full-fat, unsweetened coconut milk.
 Unsweetened shredded coconut is folded into the batter for good measure.

-In the book, Dorie suggests a few optional flavor variations to this cake–but I chose to go in slightly different direction by adding both ground cardamom, fresh lime zest, and topping the whole thing off with a simple lime glaze and coconut flakes for texture and added flavor.
+In the book, Dorie suggests a few optional flavor variations to this cake.
+I chose to go in slightly different direction by adding both ground cardamom, fresh lime zest, and topping the cake with a simple lime glaze and coconut flakes for added texture and flavor.

 Coconut and lime are a classic pairing.
-But the lime and the slightly floral, warm undertones of cardamom go equally as well together–something I discovered last year after making a lime and cardamom frozen yogurt (from a different, but equally as coveted, ice cream cookbook).
+But the lime and the slightly floral, warm undertones of cardamom go equally as well together, something I discovered last year after making a lime and cardamom frozen yogurt.

 The resulting cake is light, subtly sweet, but addicting.